nfnth/nfnth/README.md

 ### Explore Further

-Use the map to visit a continent filled with amazing peoples and lands, follow in the footsteps of history to achieve dominion.
+Use the map to visit a continent filled with amazing peoples and lands, to follow in the footsteps of history and achieve dominion.

 For further inspiration, read our manifest, the [Civilian's Complex](https://github.com/nfnth/nfnth/blob/master/CC.md).